madrivers/Data_Bootcamp_Final_Project/README.md

   2. Do countries with a typically cold/warm weather climate perform better in the Winter or Summer Olympics.

 Jeff:
--Exploring Hiroku
+- Exploring Hiroku
--load .csv to Hiroku, start
+- load .csv to Hiroku, start

 Rafa:
--continue machine learning model
+- continue machine learning model
--pull graphs up for visualization
+- pull graphs up for visualization

 Alex:
 - .csvs into Tableau